TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-kafkascaledown.md

 failed as scaling down of disks or nodes is not supported for HDInsight Kafka clusters.
 <!--/issueDescription-->

-Apache Kafka on HDInsight uses Azure Managed Disks.
-Since Kafka is very I/O heavy, Azure Managed Disks are used to provide high throughput and provide more storage per node.
+Apache Kafka on HDInsight is a technology used for data ingestion and retention.
-If traditional virtual hard drives (VHD) were used for Kafka, each node is limited to 1 TB.
-With managed disks, you can use multiple disks to achieve 16 TB for each node in the cluster.
-Reducing the number of nodes will lead to data loss on the managed disk attached to the nodes.
+Scaling down an HDInsight Kafka cluster is not supported because the data in the nodes that are removed will be lost.

 To prevent data loss, **scale down operations are explicitly disallowed on HDInsight clusters**.

 ## **Recommended steps**

 The only way to reduce the size of a cluster is to delete the existing cluster and create a new, smaller cluster.

 ## **Recommended Documents**